Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 F, #23862, b.
 19 August 1880, d.
 16 May 1947

-As a result of her marriage, Augusta Mary Monica Bellingham was styled as Marchioness of Bute on 6 July 1905.
+After her marriage, Augusta Mary Monica Bellingham was styled as Marchioness of Bute on 6 July 1905.
 From 6 July 1905, her married name became Crichton-Stuart.
-She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1909.1 She was Dame Commander, Order of the British Empire (D.B.E.) in 1909.3 She gained the title of Dame Augusta Crichton-Stuart in 1909.1 She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1 She was decorated with the Médaille de la Reine Elisabeth of Belgium.1
+She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1909.1 She gained the title of Dame Augusta Crichton-Stuart in 1909.1 She was Dame Commander, Order of the British Empire (D.B.E.) in 1909.3 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1 She was awarded the Médaille de la Reine Elisabeth of Belgium.1

-Children of Augusta Mary Monica Bellingham and Sir John Crichton-Stuart, 4th Marquess of the County of Bute
+Children of Augusta Mary Monica Bellingham and John Crichton-Stuart, 4th Marquess of the County of Bute

 Citations